-- Carefully secure the feather key to prevent it from being thrown out, and for balancing type "H" (standard type), ensure its weight is reduced to approximately 60 % of the original value. - Using covers, carefully secure the unused shaft extension so that it cannot be touched. - The bearing insulation should be implemented as shown on the plates.
+- The feather key is secured to prevent it from being thrown out, and for balancing type "H" (standard type), its weight is reduced to 60 % of the original weight. - The unused shaft extension is covered and protected against accidental contact.